pyvista/pyvista/docs/index.rst

 ********

-Be sure to head over to the `examples gallery <./examples/index.html>`_ to explore different use cases of ``pyvista`` and to start visualizing 3D data in Pyhton!
-Also, please explore the list of external projects leveraging ``pyvista`` for 3D visualization in our `external examples list <./external_examples.html>`_
+Be sure to head over to the `examples gallery <./examples/index.html>`_ to explore different use cases of PyVista and to start visualizing 3D data in Pyhton!
+Also, please explore the list of external projects leveraging PyVista for 3D visualization in our `external examples list <./external_examples.html>`_